StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl) is intended to allow experimenting with this learning process using [StanJulia](https://github.com/StanJulia).

+## Rethinking `rethinking`

+There are a few important differences between `rethinking` and `StatisticalRethinking.jl`:

-As such, in v1.x, quap() and ulam() have been replaced by StanOptimize.jl and StanSample.jl.
+1. In v1.x of StatisticalRethinking.jl, ulam() has been replaced by StanSample.jl.

 This means that much earlier on StatisticalRethinking.jl introduces the reader to the Stan language.

+In the subdirectory `scripts/03/intro-stan` this is illustrated.

 Chapter 9 of the book contains a nice introduction to translating the `alist` R models to the Stan language (just before section 9.5).
-This is illustrated in the 4 introductory scripts in the subdirectory `intro_scripts` in this package.

-As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), this package is not intended to take away the hands-on component of the course.
-The clips are just meant to get you going but learning means experimenting, in this case using Julia.
+The R function quap() is a different story.
+A bit more detail can be found in `scripts/03/intro-stan/intro-part-4.jl`.

+3. In `sripts/04` an additional section has been added, `intro-logpdf` which introduces an alternative way to compute the MAP (quap) using Optim.jl.
+This kind of builds on the logpdf formulation introduced in `scripts/03/intro-stan/intro-part-4.jl`

+2. In `scripts/09` an additional intro section has been included, `scripts/09/intro-dhmc`.
+I consider this a precursor to the envisaged changes in StatisticalRethinking.jl v2 (see also the section "Future plans" below).

 ## Layout of the package